 The Independent non-executive directors appointed the then Managing Director Mr Tony Noun as the Chairperson.
 In fact Mr Noun is an Executive Chairman.
 The principle recommendations 2.2 and 2.3 are not adopted by the Company at this stage.
 The reason being Mr Tony Noun has been the Managing Director and has knowledge with regard to operations of each division of the Group and hence is competent to drive the Company into the right direction.
-Under the leadership of the Executive Chairman, each Division has a senior executive who heads that Division and reports to the Executive Chairman.
+Under the leadership of the Executive Chairman, the Technology Division has a senior executive who heads that Division and reports to the Executive Chairman.
+Mr Tony Noun is the senior executive for the Furniture division.